access-missouri/am-django-project/docs/apps/general/models.rst

 * ``extras`` - Perhaps the most important of the inherited fields, this is a ``JSONField`` key-value store of anything that doesn't fit somewhere else in a model.
 Use liberally.
 More info in the database is better than less.

+.. py:class:: AMBaseModel

+	:ivar DateTimeField created_at:

+		The exact date/time a specific instance of a model was created at.
+Automatically fills.
+You shouldn't have to think about this.

+	:ivar DateTimeField updated_at:

+		The exact date/time a specific instance of a model was last updated/changed at.
+Automatically fills.
+You shouldn't have to think about this.

+	:ivar JSONField extras:

+		Perhaps the most important of the inherited fields, this is a ``JSONField`` key-value store of anything that doesn't fit somewhere else in a model.
+Use liberally.
+More info in the database is better than less.

 -----------------------------

 Person